MAURITIUS – SO FAR AND YET SO FAMILIAR – MAURITIUSNOW

 Development in recent years has concentrated on the north coast.
 As a result, Grand Baie now has a number of restaurants and clubs.
 If you’re a party animal with a passion for music, you’ll find plenty of options here.
 But there’s more to nightlife in the north of the island.

-It’s also home to many of the most popular sites in Mauritius, such as the charming chapel with a red roof which has a panoramic view of the lagoon in Cap Malheureux.
+It’s also home to many of the most popular sites.
+The charming chapel with a red roof which has a panoramic view of the lagoon in Cap Malheureux is part of them.

 The south has a spectacularly different landscape to the rest of the island, with its high cliffs battered by the waves.
 These cliffs were formed in coastal areas exposed to the Indian Ocean, where the coral reef which surrounds and protects Mauritius disappears.